Lead-Based Paint Hazard Control

 Under the leadership of Mayor Sheldon Neeley, the City of Flint launched the Lead-Based Paint Hazard Control program in July 2020.
 Up to $15,000 worth of work will be done for free in up to 70 homes for qualifying homeowners, renters and landlords.

 “We know all too well the dangers of lead.
 We must do everything within our power to protect our families from exposure to lead from any and every source.
 This comprehensive program is a unique opportunity to remove the danger of exposure from lead-based paints,” Mayor Sheldon Neeley said.
-“We will continue to move our city forward and take full use of any opportunities to improve the health, safety, and welfare of our residents.”
+“We will continue to move our city forward and make full use of any opportunities to improve the health, safety, and welfare of our residents.”

 Work will be done by certified lead-based paint abatement contractors who will be overseen by Flint’s Lead-Based Paint Hazard Control program staff.
 Abatement work could include repairing paint, windows, doors, aluminum trim and porch floor coverings.